-Za’atar is a popular Middle Eastern spice blend or seasoning made from a mixture of toasted sesame seeds, dried thyme, oregano, marjoram, and often sumac.
-Learn more about it.
+This homemade Za'atar seasoning recipe is a popular Middle Eastern spice blend made from a mixture of toasted sesame seeds, dried thyme, oregano, marjoram, and often sumac.
+Let's make it!

 This sweet-smelling mix of dried herbs has been around for a very long time, but as Mediterranean and Middle Eastern cuisine demand rises, this striking spice blend has shown increasing interest and curiosity.

 Za'atar is a popular Middle Eastern seasoning made from a mixture of toasted sesame seeds, dried thyme, oregano, marjoram, and often ground sumac.
 The word "za'atar" literally means "thyme" in Arabic, though the mix fuses different herbal flavors in an acrid, olive green mix that is as delectable as it is general-purpose.